cujoai/nflua/doc/nflua.md

 ### `nflua.datamaxsize`

-Integer constant that represents the maximum number of bytes transmitted in a single data stream.
+Integer constant that represents the maximum number of bytes transmitted in a single data message.

 ### `nflua.defaultmaxallocbytes`